Giasuddin Selim: Early life

 Selim was born and raised in Feni District.
 He studied at University of Rajshahi in the marketing department He is an establishment member of 'Bishwabidyalay theatre Rajshahi' at Rajshahi University.

 Career

 Selim started his career as a scriptwriter.
 Later he moved on to directing television dramas.
 His first directed television drama serial was Biprotip.
 His debut full-length feature film was Monpura, released in 2009.

-Bangal Cinema
+Bengal Cinema

-Gias Uddin Selim is the founder of Bangal Cinema, a film makers club.
+Gias Uddin Selim is the founder of Bangal Cinema, a film productions.
 This group of young film makers used to be Selim's assistant directors.